Moutoussamy/BankCustomersChurnPred/README.md

 ### Author: Emmanuel Edouard Moutoussamy (https://tinyurl.com/3f7ddem8)

-The goal of this project is to (1) detect the descriptor that influence the customer churn and (2) build a model to predict the customer churn.
+The goal of this project is to (1) detect the descriptors that influence the customer churn and (2) build a model to predict the customer churn.
 The dataset used is available on Kaggle: https://tinyurl.com/ud43n28s